 Truth Be Told is an advice podcast created by KQED with host Tonya Mosley.
 Now in its second season, the forty-minute podcast answers audience submitted questions about topics such as the stigma around therapy for Black men, the wounds of deportation, motherhood, and surviving America in a Black body.

 The episodes are personal and often funny, while simultaneously addressing difficult-to-discuss issues with sincerity and intent.
 Mosley is warm, personable, and conversational as she discusses heavy topics.
 The show aims to provide an outlet for Black people and people of color to discuss tough, taboo topics.
 Her care and love for those she invites on the show and those who write in are palpable—it is a show is for those who need “the friend to call after a long, exhausting day…one who gets it.”

 Hosted by life-long friends Brittany Luse and Eric Eddings, The Nod has transitioned from a weekly podcast on Spotify and Apple Podcasts to a weekday podcast on the Quibi app produced by Gimlet Media.
 Luse and Eddings call themselves “Blackness’ biggest fans,” and take the victories with the hardships in tandem as they reflect and celebrate all aspects of Black life and culture.
 The charismatic hosts use humor and candor to talk about Blackness in all capacities—from the stories that you might not often hear to the amazing Black voices and happenings worth sharing.
-You also need to know about these 14 amazing Black Americans you didn’t learn about in history class.

 Let’s Talk About It